nobodyPerfecZ/gymboy/README.md

 ## Installation ⚙️
 TODO: Add text here

+## TODOs ⛏
+- Add a more complicated reward structure for the Gen 2 Pokemon Games (Gold and Silver)
+- Add a more complicated reward structure for Super Mario Land 2
+- Add an environment version to handle JAX (with gymnax)

 ## Development 🔧
 Contributions are welcome!
 Please fork the repository and submit a pull request.
 Make sure to follow the coding standards and write tests for any new features or bug fixes.